sartography/SpiffWorkflow/doc/bpmn/tasks.rst

 enters a value contained in the option list.

-For other fields, we'll just store whatever the user enters, although in the case where they data type was specified to be a :code:`long`, we'll convert it to a number.
+For other fields, we'll just store whatever the user enters, although in the case where the data type was specified to be a :code:`long`, we'll convert it to a number.

 Finally, we need to explicitly store the user-provided response in a variable